Nunes Vineyard

 Follow us on Facebook

-It's been a wet, wet winter, this eleventh leaf of the vineyard.
-The creek overflowed, as it does, depositing sand and pebbles over the floor, and the pruning has to be done between storms.
+It was a wet, wet winter.
+The creek overflowed, depositing sand and pebbles over the vineyard floor, and we pruned between storms.
 Four men with electric pruners and tie machines move through the blocks easily, with less fatigue, and are able to spend more time with each plant.

-Each vine is evaluated for cane growth dominance and the number of buds needed to balance fruit/canopy.
-Then, four short fruiting canes are pulled.
-To quote Fred Nunes, "You can't prune to a devigored state."
+Vines were evaluated for cane growth dominance and the number of buds needed to balance fruit/canopy, and four short fruiting canes were pulled.
+To quote Fred, "You can't prune to a devigored state."
 Each vine tells what it needs.
 The vineyard ranges between 2.7 and 3.3 tons per acre depending on the block and clone.

-The wind machines are back into place in the vineyard in the first part of March to protect from frost, though we cross our fingers for a mild spring as we wait for a good fruit set, and then more temperate weather until veraison when the berries turn color.
+The wind machines were placed in the vineyard in the first part of March to protect from frost.
+We want a mild spring as we wait for a good fruit set, and then more temperate weather until veraison when the berries turn color...

-No frost.
-Yes!
-Rainfall is above normal with storms spread apart just enough to annoy the tractor driver (Fred), who just had to mud it through the first spray of sulfur, copper and a foliar nutrient made from seaweed.
-Now into May, the wind machines are pulled in and Fred's tractor work won't stop for awhile: mowing and chopping the cuttings, spraying, berm sweeping, spraying... while a crew of six women traverses the vineyard shoot thinning, and then positioning wires and canes.
+And we got it!
+No frost!
+Rainfall was above normal with storms spread apart just enough to annoy the tractor driver (Fred), who just had to mud on through.
+In May, we stored the wind machines for the season, worked the tractor non-stop while a crew of six women traversed the vineyard shoot thinning, and then positioning wires and canes.

 Through June into July, weather was perfect, foggy mornings and mild sunny afternoons.
-Vines are very happy this year from the early rains, and the fruit set about 50% between storms—fewer berries per bunch but a few more bunches.
-Veraison happened through July.
-The ground held its water—no irrigation needed so far.
-It's a good year for the up/down canopy, which hangs the fruit out to dry so to speak (no rot).
+Vines were energetic from the early rains, and the fruit set about 50%—fewer berries per bunch but a few more bunches.
+Veraison (turning purple) happened through July, and the soil held its water.
+It was a good year for the up/down canopy, which hangs the fruit out to dry so to speak (no rot).

 Harvest Photos